jj5/kickass-crypto/README.md

 ## Supported PHP versions

-This code should work on PHP 7.4 or greater (but so far I have only actually tested it on PHP 8.1.2).
+This code should work on PHP 7.4 or greater.
 If you try to run this code on an older version of PHP it will try to log an error message and then exit your process.

 ## Supported platforms and environment

-This code assumes it's running on a 64-bit platform.
-It also assumes your PHP installation includes the bundled OpenSSL library.
+This code will check to make sure it's running on a 64-bit platform.
+If it's not it will complain and exit.

-Actually this code does a little more than assume it's on a 64-bit platform with the OpenSSL library, it actually makes an attempt to ensure those things are true.
-If they're not an error is logged and the process is exited.
+If you load the Sodium module the library will ensure that the Sodium library is actually available.
+If it's not, the process will complain and exit.

+If you load the OpenSSL module the library will ensure that the OpenSSL library is actually available.
+If it's not, the process will complain and exit.

 I believe this code should run on any operating system, but I have only tested it on Linux.
 If you have had success on MacOS or Windows I would be
 [happy to hear about it](mailto:jj5@jj5.net?subject=Kickass%20Crypto).

 Shell scripts are written for bash.
 If you don't have bash you may need to port.

 ## On being old fashioned